wilsonmar/wilsonmar.github.io/_posts/2019-02-09-protractor.md

 ## IDE to edit

-1. If you prefer using an IDE, add code completions and other helpers.
+If you prefer using an IDE, see my <a target="_blank" href="https://wilsonmar.github.io/text-editors">tutorials on text editors</a>:

    * Eclipse
    * WebStorm - https://www.jetbrains.com/webstorm/
    * Visual Studio Code - https://code.visualstudio.com/
    <br /><br />

+Then add code completions and other helpers.

+To install plugins for autocomplete in Eclipse<a target="_blank" href="https://www.udemy.com/protractor-tutorial/learn/v4/t/lecture/10519024?start=0">*</a>

+1. Pull down menu Help.
+1. Find "Angularjs".
+1. Scroll down to select "AngularJs Eclipse 1.2.0" to click "Install".
+1. To verify, pull down Preferences to see "AngularJs" on the left pane.
+1. Right-click on your project to select Configure, "Convert to Tern Project...".
+1. Under Tern, Modules, select "Protractor".
+Apply and Close.
+1. When you type "browser." and press contrl+space to see autocomplete suggestions.

+To install plugins for autocomplete in Microsoft Visual Studio Code<a target="_blank" href="https://www.udemy.com/protractor-tutorial/learn/v4/t/lecture/12689515?start=0">*</a>

 ## Protractor script edits